felipesilveira/LocalizationTool/README.md

 <h3>WishList (or next features)</h3>

 - Support for android string-array and plurals.
-- Settings (So the user will be able to select the directory where the files will be generating.
+- Settings (So the user will be able to select the directory where the files will be generated.
 - Duplicate strings checker
 - Windows Phone support.